Step 1

 With each solution, maintenance costs are to be expected.

-• Mobilization of teams
+• Mobilizing teams

 Framing and planning an ERP 1 project